 After having only carried this light for 72 working hours I can’t attest to its ultimate reliability, but overall I think it’s a very solid light.
 A little bit of the Cerakote has chipped off and the pocket clip is a little worn but the light still works and I imagine it will for a long time.

-Oh…Just One More Thing
+Oh…Just One More Thing about the LAPG F7

 This is a feature that is completely unique to this light (at least in my experience).
 The light comes with a USB adapter that lets’ you plug your phone into the light, allowing your phone to charge from the flashlight’s battery.
 I wouldn’t want to get in the habit of charging my phone in this fashion, but that is a cool emergency feature.
 You do have to have the adapter on hand to use that function but then again, I wouldn’t want a light with a regular USB 3.0 port in the side of it.
 I like when products have a hidden little feature like this.